-Waupaca County WNEP partners with a variety of agencies to provide adult education.
-Partners include: WIC, Senior Nutrition Sites, Healthy Beginnings, Job Center, Food Pantries, CAP Services, Project Backpack and the Marion Family Resource Center.
-Education focuses on learning how to plan healthy, inexpensive meal, how to foster healthy eating habits in children, simple meal preparation methods and practices, and how to be more physically active.
+Waupaca County WNEP partners with a variety of agencies to provide nutrition education to adults.
+Partners include: WIC (Women, Infants and Children), Senior Nutrition Sites, Healthy Beginnings, CAP Services, and Family Resource Centers.
+Education focuses on learning how to plan healthy, inexpensive meals, how to foster healthy eating habits in children, simple meal preparation methods and practices, and ways to be more physically active.

 Food Safety Links